Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Period evolution of pulsars slowing down via dipolar losses

 However, several studies have shown that neutron star magnetic fields evolve over time and decay due to the combined action of Ohmic dissipation and the Hall effect in the star's crust \citep{Pons2007, Pons2009, Vigano2013, Pons2019, DeGrandis2020}.
 For simplicity, if we consider a crustal-confined magnetic field, we can use the phenomenological description of the field decay presented in \citet{Aguilera2008a, Aguilera2008b}, given by the analytic expression:

 This equation captures a first stage that is characterized by rapid (non-exponential) decay and regulated by the Hall timescale $\tau_{\rm Hall,0}$, and a second stage that is characterized by exponential decay due to Ohmic dissipation and regulated by the timescale $\tau_{\rm Ohm}$.
-These two characteristic timescales are defined by the following expressions:
+These two characteristic timescales can be defined by the following expressions:

-where $e$ is the electron charge, $n_e$ is an average electron density in the neutron star crust, $\sigma$ is the dominant conductivity based on phonon or impurity scattering and $L$ is the typical lengthscale over which the relevant physical quantities (i.e., $n_e$, $B_0$ and $\sigma$) change inside the crust \citep[see][]{Cumming2004, Gourgouliatos2014}.
+where $e$ is the electron charge, $n_e$ is an average electron density in the neutron star crust, $\sigma$ is the dominant conductivity based on phonon or impurity scattering and $L$ is the typical lengthscale over which the relevant physical quantities (i.e., $n_e$, $B_0$ and $\sigma$) change inside the crust \citep[see][]{Cumming2004, Gourgouliatos2014a}.
 Note also that in eq. \eqref{eq:B_decay}, $\tau_{\rm Hall,0}$ represents the Hall timescale for the initial magnetic field strength $B_0$ \citep[we refer to][for more details]{Aguilera2008b}.
+In general the value of the Hall and the Ohmic timescales can vary by orders of magnitude within the crust and during the evolution, depending strongly on the density profile and magnetic field intensity and curvature.
+The Ohmic timescale additionally varies with temperature due to its dependence on the conductivity.
+Although a rough simplification, eq. \eqref{eq:B_decay} and the timescales defined above are consistent with the evolution history inferred for Galactic magnetars \citep{Colpi2000, Dall'Osso2012, Beniamini2019} and are able to qualitatively capture the magnetic field evolution obtained with more sophisticated magneto-thermal numerical simulations \citep[see for example][]{Vigano2013, DeGrandis2020, Vigano2021}.
 Using these prescriptions for the magnetic field, we solve eq. \eqref{eq:domegadt} and determine the evolution of the spin-period in time.
 In Fig. \ref{fig:em_spin_down_P_evol}, we present the corresponding behaviour for $B_0$ values in the range $\unit[10^{12-17}]{G}$.
-We fix $P_0$ to a fiducial value of $\unit[10]{ms}$.
-After an initial phase of duration $t_{\rm em} \sim 8 \pi^2 \beta B_0^2 / P_0^2$, where the spin period remains almost constant and equal to its initial value, $P$ starts to evolve $\propto t^{1/2}$.
+Since the long-term evolution for $t \gg t_{\rm em}$ is insensitive to the initial spin period value, we fix $P_0$ to a fiducial value of $\unit[10]{ms}$ which is compatible with the birth spin-period distributions inferred from population synthesis studies \citep[see for example][]{Faucher2006, Gullon2014, Cieslar2020}.
+After an initial phase of duration $t_{\rm em}$, where the spin period remains almost constant and equal to its initial value, $P$ starts to evolve $\propto t^{1/2}$.
 If the magnetic field remains constant, this evolution proceeds indefinitely (dashed lines).
 If $B$ decays over time according to eq. \ref{eq:B_decay}, the electromagnetic torque eventually becomes negligible and the spin period stops increasing and stabilizes (solid lines).
-We also note that for $t \gg t_{\rm em}$ the spin-period evolution becomes completely insensitive to the initial value $P_0$.